 So, if you are the boss now, be a good one.
 Give yourself a break.
 Even better, give yourself a long break.
 You deserve it.

-Here’s How the Solopreneur Can Take the Much-Needed Vacation
+Here’s How the Entrepreneur Can Take the Much-Needed Vacation

-• Making a list of essential things that you normally do that must be done while you are gone, and then
+- Making a list of essential things that you normally do that must be done while you are gone

-No, they cannot do everything you do, but you just might be surprised how much they can do.
-The key is proper training, and good communication.
+No, they cannot do everything you do, but you just might be surprised at how much they can do.
+The key is proper training and good communication.
 Consider having a pow-wow every few days over the phone.
-In the meantime,